hashicorp/terraform-provider-aws/website/docs/r/wafv2_web_acl.html.markdown

 The `ip_set_reference_statement` block supports the following arguments:

 * `arn` - (Required) The Amazon Resource Name (ARN) of the IP Set that this statement references.
+* `ip_set_forwarded_ip_config` - (Optional) The configuration for inspecting IP addresses in an HTTP header that you specify, instead of using the IP address that's reported by the web request origin.
+See [IPSet Forwarded IP Config](#ipset-forwarded-ip-config) below for more details.

 ### Managed Rule Group Statement